morparia-p/AI-Games/README.md

 geographic locations, split into a training set and a testing set.
 We've restricted to a set of a dozen North American cities (Chicago, Philadelphia, etc.), so your task is to classify each tweet into one of twelve dierent categories.
-Train your model on the training data and measure performance on the testing data in terms of accuracy (percentage of documents correctly classied).
+Train your model on the training data and measure performance on the testing data in terms of accuracy (percentage of documents correctly classified).

 Your program should accept command line arguments like this: